-Be a Living Skull
+Be a Living Skull for Halloween

 Doing your own skeleton makeup can take as little as five or ten minutes, or it can take a few hours, depending on how much effort you're willing to put into it.
 At the most basic, having black and white cream or liquid makeup is most often the easiest way to create skull makeup effects.
 You'll want a few sponges or small brushes to make covering the skin surface go more smoothly, although with some practice, using the fingers can work well too.
-And it never hurts to have a washcloth and towel on hand which are okay to get sort of messed up.
+And it never hurts to have a washcloth and towel on hand that are okay to get sort of messed up.
 (Hello, thrift store!)

 Types of Skeleton Faces

-Teeth - One of the big things that makes a skeleton look the way it does is that the teeth are exposed.
+Teeth: One of the big things that makes a skeleton look the way it does is that the teeth are exposed.
 You can choose to paint your lips and cheeks so that they look like teeth or craft an appliance out of wax that glues on over your skin and gives the appearance of exposed teeth and bones.

-Anatomical Skull or Sugar Skull - If you are doing makeup for Dia de los Muertos, the Mexican Day of the Dead, you might want to paint yourself like an anatomically-correct skull, or you might want to be a bit more colorful and paint yourself to look like the fancy sugar skulls that are created for that holiday.
+Anatomical Skull or Sugar Skull: If you are doing makeup for Dia de Los Muertos, the Mexican Day of the Dead, you might want to paint yourself like an anatomically-correct skull, or you might want to be a bit more colorful and paint yourself to look like the fancy sugar skulls that are created for that holiday.

 Painting Your Face to Look Like a Skeleton

 First of all, cover your entire face in white.
-If you're ears are going to show, you have a decision to make.
+If your ears are going to show, you have a decision to make.
 They can be painted all white too, so that they blend in with the rest of your skin (even though skulls don't have ears).
 Stop at your jawline.

-Nose - Skulls don't have noses since they are cartilage and rot away after you're dead.
+Nose: Skulls don't have noses since they are cartilage and rot away after you're dead.
 Black out the end of your nose.

-Teeth - There are a LOT of variations for how detailed you can do the teeth on a skull.
+Teeth: There are a LOT of variations for how detailed you can do the teeth on a skull.
 At the really simple end, just simple vertical black lines works.
 Or you can draw the outline of individual teeth, fill them in and shade around them.
 Remember, the part we see on living people is just the little end that sticks out of the gums.
-Teeth on skeleton faces need to be much longer, going from where you lips meet in a line, up to almost the nose and way down onto the chin.
+Teeth on skeleton faces need to be much longer, going from where your lips meet in a line, up to almost the nose and way down onto the chin.